Djuuu/git-mr/README.md

 If some commits were changed (after a rebase) or added, you will be prompted if you want to post the updated description to Gitlab.

-You can also update the source branche if it is different from the current one.
+You can also update the source branch if it is different from the current one.

 ----------------------------------------------------------------